srmadscience/volt-securetokens/README.md

 # volt-securetokens

-Simple demo to show how Volt can be used to provide secure, unguessable tokens, each with a finite number of uses and an expiry date
+## Simple demo to show how Volt can be used to provide secure, unguessable tokens, each with a finite number of uses and an expiry date

+Recently we were talking with a financial services organisation that has a requirement for unique identifiers.

+We suggested they use the [getUniqueId](https://docs.voltdb.com/javadoc/server-api/org/voltdb/VoltProcedure.html#getUniqueId) method in VoltProcedure, but they need something which is not just unique, but not possible to guess.
+While [getUniqueId](https://docs.voltdb.com/javadoc/server-api/org/voltdb/VoltProcedure.html#getUniqueId) is functionally unique, it's at least theoretically possible to guess it.

+This example therefore shows how to create a unique token manager in Volt:

+## Characteristics
+### Can’t send same request twice

+Each request has a 'transaction ID'.
+This can only be used once, and must follow a naming convention.
+So if you try and create an 'extra' token by replaying a request you can.t

+###  Tokens are per user and can be used ‘x’ times

+Each token is given a number of possible usages when created.
+This number is normally low, but could be very high.
+This code could, for example, be used to allocate exactly 50,000 tickets to a concert in under 2 seconds, as requests to UseToken will be gracefully queued.

+### Repeated errors for a user lock their tokens out

+If a user starts to get more errors than successful calls they lose their ability to use tokens.

+### Non-predictable token sequence.

+When we create a token we start by creating a random string, and then we encrypt it.

+### Extra features

+* All errors are logged to a topic, when can then be directed to Kafka.
+* Any deterministic Java encryption algorithm can be used to create tokens.
+* Track the number of token usages and the number of errors per user.

+## Usage Example
+--

 ```
 DavidsMacBookPro5:EclipseWorkspace drolfe$ cd volt-securetokens/